pesto-students/n7-see-backend-beta-1-7/Readme.md

 ## Features

 - PWA developed using React, React-hooks, Redux, Material-Ui and other useful resources mentioned above.
+- Backend Developed using Node Js and MongoDb
 - Unit test coverage(React Testing Library)

 ## About